Esri/ggxf/README.md

 - Binary data storage structure
 - Open-source GGXF reader/writers from commonly used existing formats

-We quickly realized the formidible scope of the task.
-We also questioned the veracity of creating yet another standard format.
-After a fairly cursory review of existing data
+We quickly realized the formidible scope of this task.
+We also questioned the rationale of creating yet another standard format.
+After a fairly cursory review of existing geodetic data grid formats coupled with the fact that Esri already had capability to work with NetCDF/HDF5, we focused on leveraging this widely used, robust and mature format for our GGXF.
+The fact that NetCDF was already an OGC standard bolstered our decision to proceed in this direction.

-GGXF a formidable task?
-Why create yet another format?
-NetCDF/HDF5 mature, widely used, robust, OGC Standard Can we adapt NetCDF/HDF5 to GGXF?
-Let’s try it!
-Based on the Common Data Form Language File (CDL) standards:
-Created a set of variables (standard names) relevant to GGXF These defined a self-describing CDL header
-Used NetCDF library to convert a multi-resolution, nested NTv2 grid file into CDL file and into binary NetCDF format Successfully recovered CDL from binary NetCDF file “Warm and fuzzy” that NetCDF could possibly serve as a platform for GGXF
+Having made the decision to adapt NetCDF/HDF5, we created a set of variables (standard names) relevant to GGXF based on the Common Data Form Language File (CDL) standard.
+These would define the self-describing metadata/header file needed to ensure the format was self-describing.
+Using our defined standard names we created a CDL file of a multi-resolution, nested NTv2 grid file and applied the ncgen function from the NetCDF library to convert the CDL file into binary NetCDF format.
+We successfully recovered the original CDL from the binary NetCDF file using the ncdump function.
+This process gave us confidence that NetCDF could possibly serve as a platform for GGXF.